Secure, fast and scalable: Why the JAMstack is revolutionising web development

 Decap CMS (https://decapcms.org/)

-An open-source content management system specifically designed for the JAMstack and based on React.
-It provides a user-friendly interface for content management and can be integrated with various Static Site Generators.
+An open-source content management system specifically developed for the JAMstack and based on React.
+It offers a user-friendly interface for managing content and can be integrated with various static site generators.

 Mammut (https://www.mammut.com/int/en)